andrasg/loxone-ts-api/README.md

 ### `LoxoneClient.control()`

 Executes a command on a Loxone control identified by its UUID and waits for the response till timeout (default: 5s, overridable)

+See the Loxone [structure file](https://www.loxone.com/wp-content/uploads/datasheets/StructureFile.pdf) for documentation on possible commands.

 #### Parameters